BayanFaisal/pdsnd_github/README.md

->**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
+Note: Please fork the current Udacity repository so that you will have a remote repository in your Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
 2021/8/28

 ### Project Title
-US Bikeshare data project using python language on Github
+US Bikeshare data project using python language on.

 ### Description
 Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
 Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
 This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.
 Regardless, each bike can serve several users per day.